Club-winged manakin: Breeding

+Vocalization

+The male club-winged manakins at a lek make "a high-pitched seet or seet-seet followed by up to 8 loud, strident keah! notes".

+Non-vocal sounds

 Like several other manakins, the club-winged manakin produces a mechanical sound with its extremely modified secondary remiges, an effect known as sonation.
+The sound has been described as a "tip-tip-beeuwww" whose final note has a ringing quality.
 The manakins adapted their wings in this odd way as a result of sexual selection.
 In manakins, the males have evolved adaptations to suit the females' attraction towards sound.
 Wing sounds in various manakin lineages have evolved independently.
 Some species pop like a firecracker, and there are a couple that make whooshing noises in flight.
 The club-winged manakin has the unique ability to produce musical sounds with its wings.

 Each wing of the club-winged manakin has one feather with a series of at least seven ridges along its central vane.
 Next to the strangely ridged feather is another feather with a stiff, curved tip.
 When the bird raises its wings over its back, it shakes them back and forth over 100 times a second (hummingbirds typically flap their wings only 50 times a second).
 Each time it hits a ridge, the tip produces a sound.
 The tip strikes each ridge twice: once as the feathers collide, and once as they move apart again.
 This raking movement allows a wing to produce 14 sounds during each shake.
-By shaking its wings 100 times a second, the club-winged manakin can produce up to 1,400 single sounds during that time.
+By shaking its wings 100 times a second, the club-winged manakin can produce around 1,400 single sounds during that time.
 In order to withstand the repeated beating of its wings together, the club-winged manakin has evolved solid wing bones (by comparison, the bones of most birds are hollow, making flight easier).
-The wing bones are not as efficient for flying, but are what has evolved via sexual selection.
+The solid wing bones, a result of sexual selection, are also present in female manakins, who do not benefit from the trait.

 While this "spoon-and-washboard" anatomy is a well-known sound-producing apparatus in insects (see stridulation), it had not been well documented in vertebrates (some snakes stridulate too, but they do not have dedicated anatomical features for it).

+Status

+The IUCN has assessed the club-winged manakin as being of Least Concern.
+It has a somewhat restricted range; its population size is not known and is believed to be decreasing.
+No immediate threats have been identified.
+It is considered uncommon in Colombia and local in Ecuador.
+It is "[d]ependent on conservation of adequate forest at upper tropical and subtropical levels".